« View All Posts

 In a fast-paced world, we recommend sparing an extra minute to record the thoughts that run through your head.
 It may sound tedious, but you’ll remember those ideas and put them into action.
 If not, you’ll be racking your brain for that fleeting notion.

-Overall, a few handwritten notes will lead to more inscriptions, and ultimately, a thorough plan.
+Overall, a few handwritten notes will lead to more inscriptions and, ultimately, a thorough plan.

 2) Ask Yourself Questions and Answer Them (Honestly)